martinchernyavskiy/Notes/Math/Linear Algebra/Concepts/Midterm2/Diagonalization.md

 ## Definition
 ?
-*A linear operator (linear transformation from and to the same vector space) is diagonizable if there exists a basis of V for which the matrix representation of T is diagonal matrix*
+*A linear operator (linear transformation from and to the same vector space) is diagonizable if there exists a basis of V for which the matrix representation of T is diagonal matrix (if there is a basis of eigenvectors)*

 ## Eigenvectors and Eigenvalues
 ?